 The PRN provides a printed record (80 columns on standard 9" x 11" tractor-feed paper) of all system events (alarm, trouble) and status changes within the system.
 The control panel can be configured to time-stamp the printout with the current time-of-day and date for each event.
-The printer can be located up to 50 feet (15.25 m) from the control panel.
+The equipment must be located in the same room within 20 feet (6.10 m) from the control panel.
 Installation and configuration instructions follow.

-Overview: Keltron Remote Printer (Model VS4095)
+■ Overview: Keltron Remote Printer (Model VS4095)

 The VS4095 is a two-color (red and black), 40-column, 24 VDC printer that can print up to 50 messages in 90 seconds.
 This printer connects to the EIA-232 TB5 on the CPU and to the +24V screw on TB3 of AMPS-24/E, and mounts in a separate cabinet next to the control panel.
-The VS4095 meets UL fire and security requirements for an ancillary device per UL 864, 8th Edition (Refer to "UL 864 Ninth Edition Compliance" on page 8 for more information); it is not ULC-listed.
+The VS4095 meets UL fire and security requirements for an ancillary device per UL 864, 8th Edition (Refer to "UL 864 Compliance" on page 8 for more information); it is not ULC-listed.
 For more information on the Keltron printer, contact the manufacturer (Keltron Corp., Waltham, MA).
 Installation and configuration instructions follow.